mef/documentation/docs/iteration.md

 Note that the methods will always iterate on nodes' & edges' keys and nothing more.
 If you need to access to attributes during iteration, you can do so using the [attributes](attributes.md) methods.

-**Difference between directed iterators**

-The difference between, for instance, the `#.outEdges` & the `#.outboundEdges` iterator is that the former will only traverse directed edges while the latter will traverse both directed edges & undirected edges facing towards this direction so that all edges are traversed, and never twice.

-This is very useful when performing operations such as creating a subgraph etc.

 ## Nodes

 Those methods iterate over the graph instance's nodes.